artheranet/rate-aggregator/README.md

 cp .env.example .env
 ```

-Add your own keys in the `.env` file.
+You can add your own private key in the `.env` file.
+Arthera Testnet faucet is [here](https://faucet.arthera.net/).

 ## Test